 - Loss of consortium, also sometimes known as loss of affection or loss of companionship

 The value of general damages can be challenging to determine since they don’t come with an assigned rate.
-General damages typically have up to five times the value of a victim’s special damages in severe cases and as little as 1.5 times the value in less severe claims.
+General damages typically have up to five times the value of a victim’s special damages in serious injury cases and as little as 1.5 times the value in less severe claims.

 Establishing Compensatory Damages